liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/Configuring-pure-JavaScript-projects.md

 > 👀 Needs [JS Portlet Extender](https://web.liferay.com/marketplace/-/mp/application/115543020) 1.1.0

-Since [#232](https://github.com/liferay/liferay-js-toolkit/issues/232), [#262](https://github.com/liferay/liferay-js-toolkit/issues/262), and [#270](https://github.com/liferay/liferay-js-toolkit/issues/270) you can define configuration for your portlet that is passed to your portlet's Javascript entry point as a parameter named `configuration` (see [JS extended portlets entry point](JS-extended-portlets-entry-point.md)).
+Since [#232](https://github.com/liferay/liferay-js-toolkit/issues/232), [#262](https://github.com/liferay/liferay-js-toolkit/issues/262), and [#270](https://github.com/liferay/liferay-js-toolkit/issues/270) you can define configuration for your portlet that is passed to your portlet's JavaScript entry point as a parameter named `configuration` (see [JS extended portlets entry point](JS-extended-portlets-entry-point.md)).

 The configuration can have diffent scopes: